IRCAD/sight/libs/core/data/README.md

 ## Data classes

 The base data class is `::sight::data::Object`.
 It provides a default slot to warn subscribers when its content changes.
-All concrete data classes implements this interface.
+All concrete data classes implement this interface.

 ### Basic